2710 Monitoring Visits and Contacts

 2721.4 Revising the Service Plan

-Program Standard: The case worker must revise the service plan, which is priority level, need for more/less hours or tasks, within 14 calendar days of learning of a change in the individual's status/condition, or must document why no changes to the service plan are needed.
-If the case worker becomes aware of the need for a service plan change as a result of conducting an annual reassessment, the change must be completed as part of that reassessment.
-If the individual is released for another CCSE service, the case worker will refer to Section 2611, Processing Time Frames.
+Program Standard: The caseworker must revise the service plan within 14 calendar days of learning that the person's status or condition changed, or must document why no changes to the service plan are needed.
+If the caseworker becomes aware of the need for a service plan change because of conducting an annual reassessment, the change must be completed as part of that reassessment.

-Contact the individual and determine whether a new assessment, a revised service plan or a revised monitoring plan is needed, based on the individual's new condition or situation.
-Assess the needs of the individual and develop or revise the individual's service plan, including:
+Contact the person and determine if a new assessment, a revised service plan, or a revised monitoring plan is needed based on the person's new condition or situation.
+Assess the needs of the person and develop or revise the person's service plan, including:

-• Form 2060, Needs Assessment Questionnaire and Task/Hour Guide (update if not being completely recreated);
+• Form 2060, Needs Assessment Questionnaire and Task/Hour Guide;

 • personal assistance services tasks;